Last updated on August 24, 2021.

 There is rarely a better time to score a lot of SEO points with Google when you are redesigning a website by focusing on:

 - Google’s updates of the ranking factors and its algorithms.
-Like the page experience update that will make Core Web Vitals a ranking factor in May 2021.
+Like the page experience update that made Core Web Vitals a ranking factor.

 - Optimize for new trends like voice-based queries.